Electromagnetic Fields and Cancer- NIH National Cancer Institute (2022)

 The International Electrotechnical Commission (IEC) develops standards across a wide range of technology.
 In particular TC-106 prepares international standards on measurement and calculation methods to assess human exposure to electric, magnetic and electromagnetic fields.*

-Two specific IEC products address assessing radio base stations:
+Two specific IEC products address assessing radio base stations (cell towers):

 IEC 62232:2022 Determination of RF field strength, power density and SAR in the vicinity of base stations for the purpose of evaluating human exposure